Save time, save money

 Golden rules of MVP

 MVP, meaning Minimum Viable Product, represents the absolute minimum value we can deliver that satisfies the client at the same time.
 However, it should not be seen nor understood as a finished product, but as a process of creating it.
 This process saves our time and our client’s money while ensuring that the product is good and delivered quickly.
 In order to do so, we need to follow a few simple rules.

-There is one question you should be asking yourself every five minutes and it is: can I make it simpler?
+There is one question you should be asking yourself every five minutes, and it is: can I make it simpler?
 Forget everything you have ever read about design, abandon all the guidelines you were taught, get rid of all the fancy additions you are used to.
 Feel free to make it rough.

 If you believe that the teeth brushing reminder is functional, stick to the first rule.
-Make a list of all the elements you think may be useful for your client and then cross out all that are not crucial.
+Make a list of all the elements you think may be useful for your client and then cross out all that is not crucial.
 Remember that you will have the possibility to add some features later.

-There is a reason why some call MVP Most Valuable Product as it is surprisingly useful for both professionals and clients.
+There is a reason why some call MVP most valuable product.
+It is surprisingly useful for both professionals and clients.
 How does the client benefit from this method then?
-It is without doubt a win-win situation as our client can enjoy the product much faster after spending much less money than he would normally do.
-Receiving the product quicker allows him to get used to it, notice what it lacks and understand what he really needs at the same time.
-This will definitely improve future cooperation.
-One of the greatest examples of the MVP that has been shared by the whole world is Dropbox.
+It is, without doubt, a win-win situation as our client can enjoy the product much faster, having spent much less money than he would typically do.
+Receiving the product quicker allows him to get used to it, notice what it lacks and understand what he needs at the same time.
+This will improve future cooperation.
+One of the most significant examples of the MVP that has been shared by the whole world is Dropbox.

-The company that is now worth more than 8 billions USD started with a simple video presentation explaining what their product would do.
-The product itself was not started building before their beta waiting list hit 75,000 people.
-That way they knew they could start working on the project and the clients knew exactly what they would get.
+The company that is now worth more than 8 billion USD started with a simple video presentation explaining what their product would do.
+The building of the product itself did not begin before their beta waiting list hit 75,000 people.
+That way, they knew they could start working on the project, and the clients exactly knew what they would get.